“Give it all back to St. Albans!”

 Albert W. Miller (1835-1916) was born and raised in Palmyra before moving to Hartland in 1865 where he soon after established his A. W. Miller Drug Store at the former J. D. Kennedy Tailor Shop on Main Street next to the Fuller & Buck General Store in Warren Square.

-A. W. Miller Drug Store – Main Street – c1877
+A. W. Miller Drug Store on Main Street to the right of Fuller & Buck Store – c1877

 *